Story Musgrave: STS-80

 On STS-80, (November 19 to December 7, 1996), the crew aboard Space Shuttle Columbia deployed and retrieved the Wake Shield Facility (WSF) and the Orbiting Retrievable Far and Extreme Ultraviolet Spectrometer (ORFEUS) satellites.
 The free-flying WSF created a super vacuum in its wake in which to grow thin film wafers for use in semiconductors and the electronics industry.
 The ORFEUS instruments, mounted on the reusable Shuttle Pallet Satellite, studied the origin and makeup of stars.

+During deorbit and landing, Musgrave stood on Columbias flight deck and used a handheld video camera to record the plasma visible outside the orbiter's aft overhead windows during reentry.
+According to astronaut Tom Jones, Musgrave remained standing on the flight deck for much entire descent, observing and filming the phenomenon despite the physical demands of reentry, going from microgravity to extended periods of 1.7 g0.
+Jones later described this as consistent with Musgrave's approach to spaceflight, seeking to directly experience and document the event.

-During deorbit and landing, Musgrave stood in the cockpit and pointed a handheld video camera out the windows.
-In doing so, he recorded the plasma streams over the orbiter's hull for the first time, and he is still the only astronaut to see them first-hand.
-In completing this mission he logged a record 278 Earth orbits and traveled over 7 million miles in 17 days, 15 hours, 53 minutes.
+In completing this mission he logged a record 278 Earth orbits and traveled over 7 e6mi in 17 days, 15 hours, and 53 minutes.